-CHAPTER 1 JUDGING ETHICS .
-1-1
+CHAPTER 1 JUDGING ETHICS 1-1

-Introduction Don't be a Negative Judge .
-1-1
+Introduction Don't be a Negative Judge Flexibility in Judging Obligations to the Exhibitors Obligations to the Show Committee Tact and Courtesy Working with Other Judges Responsibilities 1-1 1-1 1-2 1-2 1-2 1-2

-Flexibility in Judging

-Obligations to the Exhibitors .
-1-1

-Obligations to the Show Committee

-Tact and Courtesy

-Working with Other Judges

 CHAPTER 2 ANATOMY OF A ROSE

-CHAPTER 2 ANATOMY OF A ROSECHAPTER 3 COMMON PHRASES DEFINED
+CHAPTER 3 COMMON PHRASES DEFINED 3-1

-Introduction

-"Exhibition Form", "Exhibition Stage", and "Exhibition Bloom"

-"Most perfect phase of possible beauty"

-"Typical of the Variety"" "Set Standard of Perfection"

-"Degree of Impairment"

-"Large Rose"

-"All Other Things Being Equal"

-"You Have to Grow Them to Know Them" .
-3-2 2-2

-"This Specimen is 'Overgrown'" 3-2
+Introduction "Exhibition Form", "Exhibition Stage", and "Exhibition Bloom" "Most perfect phase of possible beauty" "Typical of the Variety" "Set Standard of Perfection" "Degree of Impairment" "Large Rose" "All Other Things Being Equal" "You Have to Grow Them to Know Them" "This Specimen is 'Overgrown'" 3-1 3-1 3-1 3-2 3-2 3-2 3-2

 CHAPTER 4

-DISQUALIFICATION AND PENALIZATION

-INTRODUCTION

-DISQUALIFICATION RULES

-Stem-on-Stem Side Buds

-Foreign substance

-Misplaced

-Misclassed

-Misnamed

-Improperly named

-Unlabeled or Mislabeled

-Exhibitor's Name Visible During Judging

-Roses Not Outdoor Grown and/or Not Grown by the Exhibitor 4-6

-Violation of Show Rules

-PENALIZATION
+DISQUALIFICATION AND PENALIZATION INTRODUCTION DISQUALIFICATION RULES Stem-on-Stem Side Buds Foreign substance Misplaced Misclassed Misclassed Minnamed Improperly named Unlabeled or Mislabeled Exhibitor's Name Visible During Judging Roses Not Outdoor Grown and/or Not Grown by the Exhibitor.
+Violation of Show Rules.
+PENALIZATION.
+Illustration Stem on Stem/Not Disbudding Side.
+Illustration Not Disbudded Side Growth/Side Growth.
+4-1 4-2 4-2 4-3 4-3 4-5 4-6 4-6 4-6 4-8 4-9

-CHAPTER 5 POINT SCORING: HOW-WHEN-WHY 5-1
+CHAPTER 5 POINT SCORING: HOW-WHEN-WHY

 SCORECARD FOR THE PRIME ELEMENTS OF JUDGING 5-1

-APPLICATION OF THE SCORECARD

-CHAPTER 6 THE SIX PRIME ELEMENTS OF JUDGING 6-1

-Introduction 6-1
+Introduction

-Form - 25 Points

-Color - 20 Points
+Form - 25 Points Color - 20 Points 6-1

-Substance - 15 points

-Substance - 15 points .
-U-J